openwisp/openwisp-docs/developer/gsoc-ideas-2022.rst

     in OpenWrt backend.
   - Add a ZeroTier backend that generates network configuration accepted by REST API endpoints of the ZeroTier Controller.
-  - Write documentation for generating ZeroTier configuration for OpenWrt and ZeroTier Controller.
+  - Write documentation for generating configuration for OpenWrt and ZeroTier Controller using netjsonconfig.
   - GitHub Issues:

     - `netjsonconfig #207: [feature] Add support for ZeroTier tunnels to OpenWRT backend <https://github.com/openwisp/netjsonconfig/issues/207>`_